thueringa/docsweeper/docs/developer.rst

 Commit Checklist
 ================

-Before merging a branch into ``dev`` or ``release``, verify the following conditions:
+Before merging code into ``master``, verify the following conditions:

-#. if any new code has been introduced: is it documented in source code?
+#.
+If any new code has been introduced: is it documented in source code?
 If it is
    public, is it properly documented in the *sphinx* documentation?
-#. does the command ``poetry run tox -e pre-commit`` run through correctly?
+#.
+Does the command ``poetry run tox -e pre-commit`` return successfully?
 If not, fix
    the issues.
 Run ``poetry run tox -e fix-style`` for fixing style issues automatically where possible.
-#. has :file:`changelog.md` been updated?
+#.
+Has :file:`changelog.md` been updated?
 Add the changes to the development version on
    top of the document and change the version number accordingly.
-#. only when merging into ``release``: has the version number been bumped in all
+#.
+Bump the version number in :file:`pyproject.toml` if necessary.
-   relevant files?

-   - :file:`pyproject.toml`